 - Genital herpes is an STI that results from sexual contact with someone who has the virus.

 - If you have an oral or genital sore, don’t have sex – see your health care provider.

 - There are effective ways to manage herpes.

 Herpes is one of the most common sexually transmitted infections in the U.S. It’s an infection caused by two different but closely related viruses, called Herpes Simplex Virus Type 1 (HSV-1) and Herpes Simplex Virus Type 2 (HSV-2).

 - HSV-1 is usually transmitted by touching and kissing but it can also be transmitted by sexual contact.
-Infections with HSV-1 may cause no symptoms or cold sores and/or fever blisters on the lips.
-It can also cause sores around the teeth and gums.
+Infections with HSV-1 may cause cold sores, and/or fever blisters on the lips, sores around the teeth and gums or no symptoms.
 HSV-1 is also spread by oral sexual contact and can cause genital herpes.

 How common is herpes?

-Almost 90 percent of Americans will have the most common form of herpes – Herpes Simplex Virus type 1 (HSV-1) or oral herpes (“cold sores”) at some time in their life.
-Genital herpes (HSV-2) is more common among women than men.
-About 1 in 5 women are infected with the herpes virus, however many don’t know they are infected because they have never had or noticed the symptoms.
+Almost 90 percent of Americans will have oral herpes (“cold sores”) caused by Herpes Simplex Virus type 1 (HSV-1) at some time in their life.
+In the United States, 776,000 people per year are diagnosed with new genital herpes caused by HSV-1 or HSV-2.
+However, many people don’t know they are infected because they have never had or noticed the symptoms.
+Genital herpes is more common among women than men.

 How is herpes spread?